Quick goals boost Knights over Rangers - NewsBreak

 Mark Stone and Mattias Janmark scored in a span of 4:55 in the second period as the host Vegas Golden Knights cruised to a 5-1 victory over the New York Rangers on Thursday night.

 Stone returned from missing four games with an undisclosed injury and scored the tiebreaking goal with 11:46 remaining.
-Janmark scored the fifth time in as many games with 6:52 to go as Vegas avoided a third straight loss and spoiled the return of former coach Gerard Gallant, who led the Golden Knights to the 2018 Stanley Cup Final.
+Janmark scored for the fifth time in as many games, with 6:52 to go, as Vegas avoided a third straight loss and spoiled the return of former coach Gerard Gallant, who led the Golden Knights to the 2018 Stanley Cup Final.

 Jonathan Marchessault scored twice, and former Ranger Brett Howden also tallied as Vegas beat the Rangers for the sixth time in eight all-time meetings.

-Note: EditorsNote: 2nd update, changes Alexander to Alexandar in 6th graf